Manhattan University: Student newspaper

 The Quadrangle (or The Quad) is the student newspaper of Manhattan University.
 The Quadrangle publishes weekly on Tuesdays during the academic year.
 It is editorially independent of the college's administration.
 The Quadrangle has continually published since its founding in 1924, when Manhattan University moved to its current location in Riverdale.
 The Quadrangle is an official club of Manhattan University and is open to students of all academic fields of study.

 Transportation

 The institution is located between two major New York City highways, the Henry Hudson Parkway and the Major Deegan Expressway.
 The Van Cortlandt Park–242nd Street station on the New York City Subway's is located nearby, while the Riverdale station on the Metro-North Railroad's Hudson Line is located farther west.

 Alumni

 Manhattan has approximately 50,000 living alumni worldwide.
-Manhattan alumni are distinguishing themselves in the fields of academics, arts, engineering, literature, business, entertainment, government, and law.
+Manhattan alumni have distinguished themselves in the fields of academics, arts, engineering, literature, business, entertainment, government, and law.